KI200011/itadakinote-support/PRIVACY_POLICY.md

 Our app requests the following permissions:

-- **Audio Background Mode**: Allows the app to continue playing audio when running in the background
 - **Vibration**: Used for haptic feedback during meditation sessions

 ## How We Use Your Information